Family Formation (preschool through grade 6)

 Lessons include hands-on activities for the whole family, memory verses, audios, stories, games, and booklets to aid families in developing traditions that integrate the liturgical seasons of the Church.

-The fee for Family Formation is $125 per family if registered by August 16.
-The fee increases to $150 after August 16.
+The fee for Family Formation is $150 per family.
 This fee covers the cost of materials for the home lessons.
 If paying the registration fee presents a hardship for your family, you can complete the Fee Assistance Form or request to set up a payment plan.

-Payment will be applied to your family’s account on October 1 through the parish’s FACTS payment system.
+Payment will be applied to your family’s account after October 12 through the parish’s FACTS payment system.
 If you do not have a SFA FACTS account, please review FACTS Instructions (PDF) for the steps to set one up.

 For more information, contact Lisa Schmidt, Director of Faith Formation at 515-440-1030.